 or amoxicillin during a mono infection may cause a skin rash

 .
-This is not serious and will fade in about one week.
-The cause is a reaction of the drug with the virus.
+This is not serious and will fade in about a week.
+The rash may not mean you are having an allergic reaction to the antibiotic.

 Mono can cause your spleen to swell.
 The spleen is a fist-sized organ in the upper left abdomen that stores red blood cells.
 Injury to a swollen spleen can cause the spleen to rupture.
 This can cause life-threatening internal bleeding.
-To avoid this, do not play contact sports or perform strenuous activity for 8 weeks, or until cleared by your healthcare provider.
-A sharp blow could rupture a swollen spleen
+To prevent this from happening, don't play contact sports or do strenuous activity for 8 weeks, or until your healthcare provider says it's OK.
+A sharp blow or pressure to the area could rupture a swollen spleen

 Rest in bed until the fever and weakness have gone away.

-Drink plenty of fluids, but avoid alcohol.
+Drink plenty of fluids, but don't drink alcohol.
 Otherwise, you may eat a regular diet.

 Ask your healthcare provider about using